+Donor Value Year/s of Tenure Conditions

+General (continued)

+Universities Credit Union \$500 pa 1 year with the possibility of renewal Prior completion of at least 1 year of any undergraduate degree course.
+Eligibility limited to members of the Universities Credit Union Ltd or members of the family of such members.

+Science

+Chemistry

+John Ragnar Anderson Memorial Bequest Up to \$1500 pa 1 year renewable for the duration of the course subject to satisfactory progess Permanent residence in Australia and eligibility for admission to the full-time degree course in Chemistry

+Mathematics

-Donor Value Year/s of Tenure Conditions General (continued) Girls Realm Guild Up to \$1500 pa 1 year renewable for the duration of the course subject to satisfactory progress and continued demonstration of need Available only to female students under 35 years of age enrolling in any one year of a full-time undergraduate course on the basis of academic merit and financial need.
-Science Chemistry John Ragnar Anderson Memorial Bequest Up to \$1500 pa 1 year renewable for the duration of the course subject to satisfactory progress Permanent residence in Australia and eligibility for admission to the full-time degree course in Chemistry.
-Mathematics satisfactory progress Olivetti Australia Pty Ltd Up to \$600 pa 2 years subject to satisfactory progress Eligibility for admission to the third year of an honours program in the School of Mathematics in Pure/Applied Mathematics, Theoretical Mechanics or Statistics and leading to the award of the degree of Bachelor of Arts, Bachelor of Science, or Bachelor of Science Diploma in Education.
-George Szekeres Award \$200 pa 1 year Open to students entering the final year of the honours degree course in Pure Mathematics.
+Olivetti Australia Pty Ltd Up to \$600 pa 2 years subject to sat- isfactory progress Eligibility for admission to the third year of an honours program in the School of Mathematics in Pure/Applied Mathemat- ics, Theoretical Mechanics or Statistics and leading to the award of the degree of Bachelor of Arts, Bachelor of Science, or Bachelor of Science Diploma in Education

+George Szekeres Award \$200 pa 1 year Open to students entering the final year of the honours degree course in Pure Mathematics